mweiss27/Media-Streamer/README.md

 Barebones functionality from Matt's perspective:

-    Users should be required to make an account using minimal information:
+    Users don't require an account
-        Username
-        Password

-    Allow a user to create or join a group via invite Invite can be by phone number or username
+        Can create a room
+            Room is assigned an id
+            Room can be joined by entering room id

     Groups have a few properties
+        Unique id
         Display Name
         User List
             From the list, we can display icons showing what sort of activity the user is up to